Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Gamepad.md

 ### Pausing, resuming, and stopping haptics

-[`IDualMotorRumble`](xref:UnityEngine.InputSystem.Haptics.IDualMotorRumble) is based on [`IHaptics`](xref:UnityEngine.InputSystem.Haptics.IHaptics), which is the base interface for any haptics support on any Device.
+[`IDualMotorRumble`](xref:UnityEngine.InputSystem.Haptics.IDualMotorRumble) is based on [`IHaptics`](xref:UnityEngine.InputSystem.Haptics.IHaptics), which is the base interface for any haptics support on any device.
 You can pause, resume, and reset haptic feedback using the [`PauseHaptics`](xref:UnityEngine.InputSystem.Haptics.IHaptics.PauseHaptics), [`ResumeHaptics`](xref:UnityEngine.InputSystem.Haptics.IHaptics.ResumeHaptics), and [`ResetHaptics`](xref:UnityEngine.InputSystem.Haptics.IHaptics.ResetHaptics) methods respectively.

-In certain situations, you might want to globally pause or stop haptics for all Devices.
+In certain situations, you might want to globally pause or stop haptics for all devices.
 For example, if the player enters an in-game menu, you can pause haptics while the player is in the menu, and then resume haptics once the player resumes the game.
 You can use the corresponding methods on [`InputSystem`](xref:UnityEngine.InputSystem.InputSystem) to achieve this result.
-These methods work the same way as Device-specific methods, but affect all Devices:
+These methods work the same way as device-specific methods, but affect all devices:

 ```CSharp
 // Pause haptics globally.